To make sure you have enough money to support yourself throughout your studies, you should plan your budget.

 - Costs associated with your course.
 Some will be optional and depend on your modules, but may include: studying abroad, placements and field trips, conferences and skills days, professional body membership fees, specialist clothing, equipment and project materials.
 You can check Course Search for details.

 - Mobile phone.

 - Activities on campus and in the city.
 There are also free activities organised by the University and Leeds University Union.

 - A TV licence, if you watch or record live programmes on TV and streaming services or use BBC iPlayer.
 You won’t need one for on-demand only streaming services such as Netflix but you will need a subscription.
 Check if you need a TV licence.

-- Most students don’t need to pay council tax, unless your course is for less than a year or you live with part-time students or non-students (including a non-British partner).
+- Most full-time students don’t need to pay council tax, unless your course is for less than a year or you live with part-time students or non-students (including a non-British partner).

 Tips on saving money and financial support

 - Visit our cost of living hub for tips on how to budget, save money and financial support.